UPDATE: Maria Butina was convicted of conspiracy by the Department of Justice on April 26, 2019. From DOJ:

-During the NRA Annual Meetings in Indianapolis two weekends ago, I had the pleasure of meeting the founder and president of The Right to Bear Arms, a pro-gun rights organization in Russia.
-After finally being approved for a visa just days before the meetings started, Maria Butina attended the annual NRA Women's Leadership Luncheon as a guest of former NRA President Sandy Froman and participated in general meetings over the weekend as a guest of former NRA President David Keene.
+During the NRA Annual Meetings in Indianapolis two weekends ago, I met the founder and president of The Right to Bear Arms, a pro-gun rights organization in Russia.
+After being approved for a visa just days before the meetings started, Maria Butina attended the annual NRA Women's Leadership Luncheon as a guest of former NRA President Sandy Froman and participated in general meetings over the weekend as a guest of former NRA President David Keene.
 I had to opportunity to sit down with Maria to talk about why she was there and to discuss her goals for the gun rights movement in Russia.
-She's working on everything from castle doctrine, gun safety programs for kids and shifting public opinion in a pro-gun direction.
+She says she's working on everything from castle doctrine, gun safety programs for kids and shifting public opinion in a pro-gun direction.

 MB: My organization is all Russian, public organization.
 It’s called The Right to Bear Arms.